 Dress Down Days: School campuses will periodically allow students a "dress down" day as an incentive for positive behavior and to celebrate positive achievements (e.g., academic achievement, school pride, and cultural diversity).
 Schools will provide families with campus-specific guidance around the dress code for scheduled "dress down" days.
-All "dress down" days should be specified on the school calendar that families, students, and staff receive at the beginning of the school year.
+All "dress down" days should be specified on the school calendar that families, students, and staff receive.